JaimeLaguna97/PcBuilders---ENTREGA-FINAL-REACT-JS/README.md

 # Checkout
 The checkout page displays a form where the user can enter their shipping and billing information.

-# Order Confirmation
-Once the user completes the checkout process, they receive an order confirmation email with the details of their purchase.

 # Technologies Used
 The website was built using the following technologies: